 If you have a large amount of high-interest debt, such as from credit cards, tapping your 401(k) to pay off that debt and then pay yourself back at a lower interest rate makes sense.

 You may also find yourself in an immediate financial emergency, such as needing money to pay the $6,000 deductible on your high-deductible health insurance plan before you can get medically necessary treatment.
 In that scenario or a similar one, you may understandably feel that you have no choice but to take the 401(k) loan.

 Who Should Not Borrow From a 401(k) Plan

 If you are planning to change jobs in the near future, you should reconsider tapping into your 401(k).
 And if your reason for taking out a 401(k) loan isn't a true emergency—it's a want, not a need—you would be better off leaving the money where it is.

 An Example of a 401(k) Loan

-Let's assume you have $5,000 of credit card debt and $50,000 in a 401(k) plan.
+Suppose you have $5,000 in credit card debt and $50,000 in a 401(k) plan.
 You borrow $5,000 and agree to pay off the debt within five years at an annual percentage rate of 4.25%.
 At the end of the five years, after having made payments of $92.65 a month, you will have replenished your account and paid yourself $558.83 in interest.

-If you took the same amount of time to pay off the $5,000 of credit card debt, which had an annual percentage rate of 14.25%, using money left over after meeting your other expenses, you would have paid the card issuer $2,019.47 of interest after having made monthly payments of $116.99.
+If you were to take the same amount of time to pay off the $5,000 of credit card debt, which had an annual percentage rate of 14.25%, using money left over after meeting your other expenses, you would have paid the card issuer $2,019.47 in interest after having made monthly payments of $116.99.

 Alternatives to Borrowing From Your 401(k)

 Some 401(k) plans allow hardship withdrawals for circumstances like preventing eviction from your apartment or making needed repairs to your home.
 If you take a hardship withdrawal, you will pay federal and possibly state income taxes on the amount you withdraw, as well as a 10% federal tax penalty if you are not yet age 59 1/2.